-One of the main advantages of using WordPress is that you don’t need to know how to write code to manage your website.
+One of the main advantages of using WordPress is that you don’t need to know how to edit code to build a successful online presence.

 - Current date and time

 - Adding subscription forms